charlesponti/javascript-tutorials/README.md

 # JavaScript Tutorial

-This is a simple to-do list application I wrote in order to be used when I taught a class General Assemb.ly about JavaScript and how to build applications with it.
+This repository holds the applications I've written and used when teaching JavaScript and how to build client-side applications.

-The topics discussed using this app were:
+The topics showcased using these apps are:
 * Functions
 * Constructors
 * DOM API